 - As it’s a reusable product, no emergency runs to the pharmacy are needed and you avoid up to 200 disposable products each year you use a menstrual cup.

 Is There Anyway I Can Make My Heavy Periods Lighter?

 Many people suffer in silence with heavy periods for all their life.
-There are many medical options which need to be prescribed by a doctor who can look at the pros and cons specific to your case.
+There are many medical options that need to be prescribed by a doctor who can look at the pros and cons specific to your case.
 These include hormone-releasing IUDs (intra-uterine devices) as well as oral contraceptives which use a combination or single progesterone hormone to reduce or lighten your periods.

 Other options may be short-term use of anti-bleeding medication such as tranexamic acid.
 It might take a few tries to find what works for you but there are solutions available for people with periods who have found their quality of life compromised by their heavy bleeding.

 Written by Dr Alice Byram Bsc Med & Surg UMA MA Hons MML Cantab

 Dr Alice Byram was born in England to a French-British family.
 Following on from a degree in Spanish from the University of Cambridge, she went to Spain to study medicine.
 On her return to the UK, she worked in Emergency Medicine for several years before recently returning to Barcelona.